 Army ROTC is one of the Nation's top leadership programs, with a wide range of benefits.
 Through Army ROTC you can:

 BHSU has a long tradition of producing some of the Army’s most outstanding officers.
-In 2007-2008 three students from BHSU received national recognition as Distinguished Military Graduates.
 We have an excellent Ranger Challenge Team and compete annually in the Bataan Death March at White Sands, NM.
 Whether you're a college-bound high school student or already attending a college or university, Army ROTC has scholarships available.
-Scholarships are awarded based on a student's merit and grades, not financial need.
+Scholarships are awarded based on a student's merit and grades, rather than financial need.

 Army ROTC is an elective curriculum you take along with your required college classes.
 It gives you the tools, training and experiences that will help you succeed in any competitive environment.
 Along with great leadership training, Army ROTC can pay for your college tuition.
 Because Army ROTC is an elective, you can participate your freshman and sophomore years without any obligation to join the Army.
 You will have a normal college student experience like everyone else on campus, but when you graduate, you will be commissioned as an officer in the Army.
 At that point, you will have a wide range of interest areas you can specialize in called branches.
 It's the smartest college course you can take.
 You will develop exceptional leadership, time management, communications, and decision-making skills.
 We value physical, mental and spiritual fitness and you will have opportunities to routinely work on those areas.
 Some activities include Rappelling, Physical Fitness Training, Paint Ball, Water Survival, Land Navigation and Tactics.